13 Lancaster Avenue East Lancaster Pike & North Valley Road Paoli, PA 19301

 This facility has a waiting room and is staffed by Amtrak employees.
 Paoli is served by 25 trains a day.

-Amtrak's Keystone Service is financed in part through funds made available by the Commonwealth of Pennsylvania Department of Transportation.
+The Keystone Service and Pennsylvanian are financed primarily through funds made available by the Pennsylvania Department of Transportation.